 The upper body stays in a fixed position, while the legs and hips do most of the work.
 All you need to do is focus on moving the weight from point A to point B, and working your leg muscles as hard as possible.

 The hack squat is a highly effective way to train the quadriceps, which is made up of four different muscles:

 Of the four, the hack squat works mainly vastus medialis, vastus lateralis and vastus intermedius, all of which are involved in knee extension.

 Rectus femoris is recruited, but not to the same extent as the other three muscles that make up the quads.

 The hamstrings and gluteus maximus are also involved, but to a lesser degree.

 Both the regular squat and the hack squat work many of the same muscles.
-The main difference is that the squat recruits more of the trunk musculature than the hack squat.
+The main difference is that the conventional squat recruits more of the posterior core muscles than the hack squat.